mayahq/mayalabs-sdk-python/EXAMPLES.md

 ```
 1. trigger on recieve
 2. make a GET request to '<apilink>'
-3. run a custom function to 'add 5 to every element of {{payload}}'
+3. run a custom function to 'add 5 to every element of {{msg.payload}}'
 4. send response back
 ```